 Report Fraudulent Coronavirus Tests, Vaccines, and Treatments

-Some people and companies are marketing products with fraudulent COVID-19 diagnostic, prevention, and treatment claims.
-Fraudulent COVID-19 products can come in many varieties, including dietary supplements and other foods, as well as products claiming to be tests, drugs, other medical devices, or vaccines.
-So far, the FDA has approved only one treatment for COVID-19.
+Some people and companies are selling products with fraudulent COVID-19 diagnostic, prevention, and treatment claims.
+Fraudulent COVID-19 products can come in many varieties, including products marketed as dietary supplements or other foods, as well as products claiming to be tests, other medical devices, drugs, or vaccines.
+So far, the FDA has approved only one treatment for COVID-19, and has authorized others for emergency use during this public health emergency.

 The sale of fraudulent COVID-19 products is a threat to the public health.
-Consumers and health care professionals can help by reporting suspected fraud to the FDA’s Health Fraud Program or the Office of Criminal Investigations.
+You can help by reporting suspected fraud to the FDA’s Health Fraud Program or the Office of Criminal Investigations.
 You can also email FDA-COVID-19-Fraudulent-Products@fda.hhs.gov.

 If you have a question about a treatment or test being sold online, talk to your health care provider or doctor first.
 If you have a question about a medication, call your pharmacist or the FDA.
 The FDA’s Division of Drug Information (DDI) will answer almost any drug question.
 DDI pharmacists are available by email, email@example.com, and by phone, 1-855-543-DRUG (3784) and 301-796-3400.